More in this section:

 Florida Trend magazine has included David on its list of Florida's 500 most influential business leaders for the past several years.
 He has served in community leadership roles and on numerous boards, including as past chairman of the Safety Net Hospital Alliance of Florida.

-Jeff Limbocker, CFOJeff Limbocker, Chief Financial Officer
+Jeff Limbocker, CFOJeff Limbocker, Chief Operating & Financial Officer

-Jeff Limbocker joined Sarasota Memorial as the health system’s chief financial officer in October, 2022.
-A health care executive with more than 20 years of financial leadership, Jeff previously worked in leadership roles with the Franciscan Missionaries of Our Lady Health System in Baton Rouge, LA.
-He served as executive vice president and chief financial officer of the not-for-profit, multi-hospital system for the past three years.
+An executive with 25 years of health care leadership, Jeff previously served as executive vice president and chief financial officer for the Franciscan Missionaries of Our Lady Health System, a not-for-profit, multi-hospital system in Baton Rouge, LA.
 Before that, he was regional CFO for the health system's Baton Rouge market and Lady of the Lake Medical Center.
 Jeff’s expertise and experience encompass financial management of safety-net programs for the uninsured and medically underserved, developing and testing innovations in research and graduate medical education, forming joint ventures and public partnerships, and overseeing myriad fiscal responsibilities involved in managing revenue cycle, supply chains, insurance contracts and other day-to-day functions of a mission-based, multi-hospital system.
 Jeff earned a bachelor of science degree from Louisiana State University, where he later completed a master’s degree in Business Administration.
 He is a fellow of the Healthcare Financial Management Association.

 Dr. James Fiorica, CMOJames Fiorica, MD, Chief Medical Officer